 Ph.D.
 Program in Operations Research

-The course of study includes analytics leading to decision-making algorithms and the development of new models for management science applications and controlled experimentation.
+The PhD Program in Operations Research stresses optimization techniques leading to decision-making algorithms and the development of new models for management science applications.

 The Tepper School's doctoral program in operations research (OR) is designed to encourage students to make contributions toward basic scientific knowledge in the area.
 This knowledge can take several forms including: